eos/eos/doc/installation.rst

   # for the 'Scientific Software'
   sudo apt-get install libgsl0-dev

-We recommend that you upgrade ``matplotlib`` to the latest available version by running the following command:
+We recommend that you install ``pypmc`` and ``wilson``, and upgrade ``matplotlib`` to the latest available version, by running the following command:

 ::

   # for the 'pip3' command
   apt-get install python3-pip
-  pip3 install matplotlib --user --upgrade
+  pip3 install --user pypmc wilson pip3 install --user --upgrade matplotlib

 Installing the dependencies on macOS with Homebrew and PyPi